lakshya324/Face-Recognition-and-Registration-System/README.md

-# Face Recognition and Registration System - Task 3 MLCOE
+# Face Recognition and Registration System

 This is a simple face recognition and registration system implemented using Flask, OpenCV, and face_recognition library.
 The system allows users to register, log in, and verify their identity using facial recognition.